samtron1412/docs/software/utils.md

 [TOC]

 # Overview
-All utilities of Linux/GNU OS.
+All utilities of UNIX-like OS.

 # util-linux
 util-linux is a standard package of the Linux operating system.